A new graph invariant arises in toric topology: Preliminaries

 and for $I=[n+1]$, define $A_{[n+1]}$ be the hyperplane $x_1+\ldots +x_{n+1} = \varepsilon_{n+1}$.
 Let $P_\varepsilon$ be the intersection $\bigcap_{I\in\B} A_I$.
 Then one can choose $\varepsilon$ so that $P_\varepsilon=P_\B$ whose facets are given by $F_I=\partial A_I\cap P_\varepsilon$ for each $I\in\B\setminus\{[n+1]\}$.
 Furthermore, $P_\B$ is a Delzant polytope, i.e., the outward normal vector $\lambda(F)$ of each facet $F$ forms a basis at each vertex of $P_\B$. \end{proposition}

 This viewpoint would help one see the nestohedron visually and intuitively than the Minkowski sum method does.
-The important point is that $P_\B$ is Delzant and hence we have the associated toric manifold $M_\C(\B)=M_\C(P_\B)$ and the real toric manifold $M_\R(\B)$, the real locus of $M_\C(\B)$.
+The important point is that $P_\B$ is Delzant and hence we obtain the \emph{associated toric manifold} $M_\C(\B)=M_\C(P_\B)$ and the \emph{associated real toric manifold} $M_\R(\B)$, which is the real locus of $M_\C(\B)$.
 From now on, our focus will be on $M_\R(\B)$.
-In graphical case the notation $M(G):=M_\R(\B(G))$ is also used.
+In graphical case the notation $M(G):=M_\R(\B(G))$ will be also used. \begin{example} Let $\B = \{\{1\}, \{2\},\{3\}, \{1,2\}, \{2,3\}, \{1,2,3\}\}$ (simply, $\B=\{1,2,3,12,23,123\}$).
+Since each element of $\B$ other than $123$ indicates a facet, $P_\B$ is a pentagon.
+Explicit geometric information obtained as in Proposition~\ref{prop:obtain_P_B} is illustrated in Figure~\ref{fig:nesto}.